Omaha Truck Accident Lawyers - Hauptman, O'Brien, Wolf & Lathrop, LLC

 Read More: Do You Need a Lawyer After a Truck Accident?

-The truck accident attorneys at Hauptman, O’Brien, Wolf & Lathrop, P.C. have been helping truck accident injury victims since 1980.
-We investigate, analyze and diligently prepare truck accident claims to ensure our clients can recover the maximum compensation available.
+The truck accident attorneys at Hauptman, O’Brien, Wolf & Lathrop, LLC have been helping truck accident injury victims since 1980.
+We investigate, analyze, and diligently prepare truck accident claims to ensure our clients can recover the maximum compensation available.
+We serve Nebraska through our offices in Omaha, South Omaha, Lincoln, and Bellevue, as well as Iowa clients through our offices in Sioux City and Council Bluffs.

-If you were hurt or a family member was killed in a Nebraska truck accident, please call Hauptman, O’Brien, Wolf & Lathrop today at 402-241-5020 or contact us online.
+If you were hurt or a family member was killed in a Nebraska truck accident, call Hauptman, O’Brien, Wolf & Lathrop, LLC today at 402-241-5020 or contact us online.
 Our experienced injury lawyers offer FREE initial consultations, and we don’t charge for our services until we win your case.

 Frequently Asked Questions About Truck Accidents